Sifting the breastfeeding myths from the breastfeeding facts will help

 16. Myth ~ Mom must wean her baby if she falls pregnant again.

-Truth ~ Many women continue to breastfeed right through their pregnancies and then tandem feed their babies.
+Truth ~ Many women continue to breastfeed right through their pregnancies, and then

 17. Myth ~ Breastfeeding after a c-section birth is impossible.

-Truth ~ This is not true, read more here about breastfeeding after a c-section.
+Truth ~ This is not true, learn more here about breastfeeding after a c-section.